 A visit to the Great Bustard site is very popular with natural history, Wildlife Trusts, RSPB and other interest groups.
 We ask for full payment by cheque in advance for group bookings.

 Can I turn up and hope to join a tour?

 All guided tours must be pre-arranged as we are on Ministry of Defence owned land.

 Salisbury Plain is owned by the Ministry of Defence and is a live artillery training area with very restricted access for the public.
 The Great Bustard Site is situated on private property adjacent to the MoD Range Danger Area.
 Please refrain from searching for Great Bustards yourself – they are typically shy birds, notoriously difficult to see and can roam widely across the MoD ranges.
 During these early stages of the project, small flocks are very susceptible to disturbance and should flocks fragment, single birds become more vulnerable to predation.
 To avoid these problems please join a tour.

 We are only able to accept cash or cheque as payment for guided tours and merchandise available at the release site.
 However you may pay for your visit and order merchandise in advance via our online shop using credit and debit cards or PayPal.

 Our office address is not at the release site.
 We do not publicise the location of the release site to avoid undue disturbance to the birds, farm tenants and the MoD.
 When you make a booking you will be given full directions to the meeting point.
 Please note: there is a £1 parking charge per vehicle at the meeting site.

 Do you have toilets?

 Yes.
-As part of our new parking arrangements there will be access to toilets before and after your visit.
+As part of our parking arrangements there is access to toilets before and after your visit.